Ireland Signals Personal Tax Cuts in Next Budget as Bye-Elections Set for May

 Why It Matters

 The budget signals are significant for millions of Irish workers who have seen their purchasing power squeezed by inflation in recent years.
-A meaningful income tax package could provide a boost to household finances ahead of what is expected to be a challenging economic period, given global uncertainty linked to the ongoing conflict in the Middle East.
+A meaningful income tax package could provide a genuine boost to household finances ahead of what is expected to be a challenging economic period, given global uncertainty linked to the ongoing conflict in the Middle East and its impact on energy prices.
+The political stakes are equally high: the government's ability to demonstrate that Ireland's economic success is being shared broadly will be central to its electoral fortunes.
+With government parties having won only three of 25 by-elections in the last 30 years, the May contests represent a significant test of public confidence in the coalition's economic management.

 What's Next

-Budget 2026 is expected to be announced in October.
+Budget 2027 is expected to be announced in October 2026.
 In the meantime, the government will be focused on the May bye-elections, which will be seen as an early test of public opinion on the new coalition's performance.
-More from The Irish Times.
+The contests in Dublin Central and Galway West are expected to be closely fought, with Sinn Féin hoping to make gains and the government parties determined to demonstrate their continued electoral appeal.
+The outcome will shape the political dynamics heading into the budget season.
+Full political coverage from The Irish Times.
+More from RTÉ News.